National Register of Historic Places listings in Clay County, Arkansas

 This is a list of the National Register of Historic Places listings in Clay County, Arkansas.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Clay County, Arkansas, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 20 properties and districts listed on the National Register in the county.
+There are 17 properties and districts listed on the National Register in the county, and three former listings.